Strategies and Accommodation to Support Employment in People with FASD

 Job coaching is an effective tool which is typically supplied by an outside agency rather than by the employer.

-The main goal is to help the individual with FASD transition into employment and identify solutions to any of the challenges they may encounter.
+The main goal is to help a person with FASD transition into employment and identify solutions to any of the challenges they may encounter.
+The role of the job coach is to provide specialised on-site training to the employee.

-Elements of training may include helping the individual to integrate themselves within the workplace as well as teaching them to perform their job accurately, efficiently and safely.
+Training may include helping them to integrate into the workplace and supporting them to perform their job accurately, efficiently and safely.

 The level and degree of involvement of the job coach should be reduced over time, particularly as the employee starts to master the requirements of their job and the skills they have been taught.

-Eventually, it should get to the point where the job coach should only contact the employee and the employer/supervisor when needed.
+Eventually, it should get to the point where the job coach may only need to contact the employee and the employer/supervisor when needed.

 Hands-on support 3 of 4